colhountech/colhountech.github.io/_posts/2015-12-19-prime-numbers-series-part-1.md

         Found a new prime: 9,223,372,036,854,775,837.
 Time Taken = 1,550,355 msec Found a new prime: 9,223,372,036,854,775,907.
 Time Taken = 1,884,315 msec

-Our next optomisation: We actualy don't need to check every number, because if the number we are about to check is not a prime, it would already have been identified by one of it's divisors, so we actually only need to check that it can be divided by a lower prime number.
+Our next optimisation: We actually don't need to check every number, because if the number we are about to check is not a prime, it would already have been identified by one of it's divisors, so we actually only need to check that it can be divided by a lower prime number.
 So, a new algorithm would be to have a array of every number between 2 and our candidate, and flag this number as true if it's a prime, or false if it's not a prime, and as we build up each candidate, we can first check if this number exists in our array first.
 Let's see what happens if we try this.

-Now, we quickly run out of memory if we do this, so what we can do is provide a service that caches the previous primes that we have persistned to storage, so that we don't have out of memory issues.
+Now, we quickly run out of memory if we do this, so what we can do is provide a service that caches the previous primes that we have persisted to storage, so that we don't have out of memory issues.
 That's our next step.